-DISTRIBUTION OF JUNIOR SUBORDINATED DEBENTURES OR CASH UPON LIQUIDATION OF THE TRUST

-As described under the caption "Description of Junior Subordinated Debentures--Distribution of Junior Subordinated Debentures," Junior Subordinated Debentures may be distributed to Holders in exchange for the Capital Securities and in liquidation of the Trust.
+DISTRIBUTION OF JUNIOR SUBORDINATED DEBENTURES OR CASH UPON LIQUIDATION OF THE TRUST exchange for the Capital Securities and in liquidation of the Trust.
 Under current law, such a distribution would be non-taxable, and will result in the Holder receiving directly its pro rata share of the Junior Subordinated Debentures previously held indirectly through the Trust, with a holding period and aggregate tax basis equal to the holding period and an aggregate tax basis such Holder had in its Capital Securities before such distribution.
-If, however, the liquidation of the Trust were to occur because the Trust is subject to United States federal income tax with respect to income accrued or received on the Junior Subordinated Debentures, the distribution of the Junior Subordinated Debentures to Holders would be a taxable event to the Trust and to each Holder and a Holder would recognize gain or loss as if the Holder had exchanged its Capital Securities for the Junior Subordinated Debentures it received upon liquidation of the Trust.
+If, however, the liquidation of the Trust were to occur because the Trust is subject to United States federal income tax with respect to income accrued or received on the Junior Subordinated Debentures, the distribution of the Junior Subordinated Debentures to Holder would be a taxable event to the Trust and to each Holder and a Holder would recognize gain or loss as if the Holder had exchanged its Capital Securities for the Junior Subordinated Debentures it received upon liquidation of the Trust.